Instructors

 Sybil Merriman

 Originally drawn to the physical practice of Yoga for the flexibility and strength it gave her, Sybil soon discovered the power and depth of meditation, yoga philosophy and self-inquiry.
 She’s been sharing yoga with others since 2010, teaching workshops, working with private clients, leading retreats, and guiding a wide variety of classes.
 Sybil’s classes are focused on precise alignment, breath awareness, mindfulness, and enjoying the journey.
 She draws her inspiration from over twenty years of personal practice.
-Sybil is a Yoga Alliance E-RYT 500 instructor, with additional training in restorative yoga, SATYA (Sensory Awareness Training for Yoga Attunement), Divine Sleep Yoga Nidra, Energy Medicine Yoga, Street Yoga, Animal Flow, Oxygen Advantage and Y12SR.
+Sybil is a Yoga Alliance E-RYT 500 instructor, with additional training in Functional Range Conditioning, restorative yoga, SATYA (Sensory Awareness Training for Yoga Attunement), Divine Sleep Yoga Nidra, Energy Medicine Yoga, Street Yoga, Animal Flow, Oxygen Advantage and Y12SR.

 Sybil is also the owner of Starr Mill Yoga.
 Her vision is to hold space for a vibrant community of teachers and students to cultivate inner peace and well being.
 The mission of Starr Mill Yoga is to spread the innumerable joys and benefits of yoga to as many people as possible.